Lennon & McCartney…2024 Releases (Reviews)

 The John Lennon release is another “Ultimate Mixes” album, this time Mind Games.
 Here’s how the CD versions look on Amazon.

 CD-1 is the original 1973 album, but with improved mixes.
 CD-2 has alternate takes of the same 12 songs, plus two bonus tracks.
+By the way, the “Nutopian International Anthem” is not really a song.
+It’s just 3-seconds of silence that was at the end of Side 1.
+So it’s funny there’s an “Ultimate Mix” of it.

-If you own any of John Lennon’s previous “Ultimate Mixes”, you know the sound quality will be excellent.
+If you own any of John Lennon’s previous “Ultimate Mixes”, you know the sound quality is excellent.
 Besides the two discs shown above, the mixes of the other four CD’s in the Deluxe version are titled… Elemental Mixes, Elements Mixes, Evolution Documentary, and Raw Studio Mixes.
 It’s always interesting to hear the Raw Studio Mixes, because those are the songs just as John recorded them in the studio, without his voice being altered.

 The 2-record set has the same tracks as the 2-CD set, and is priced at $48.